l9dson-wq/connections-server/README.md

 # Game server behavior simualtion
-A simulation of a game sever or something similar IDK, I just wanted to start practicing concurrency in go.
+A simulation of a connection and disconnection sever or something similar IDK, I just wanted to start practicing concurrency in go.

 The project run in a localhost for now.